tthoraldson/CSharpFundamentalsWithVS2015/README.md

 * Exercise 6
 * Exercise 7

-All exercises are from PluralSight
+All exercises are from PluralSight.